 Qualified ACPE Certified Educators serve as site team chairs, site team members, and portfolio reviewers.
 Persons who wish to serve in these roles must undergo an initial training and agree to participate in ongoing training and professional development.

 Persons involved with ACPE accreditation work (Commission members and others who participate in accreditation site review) must have sufficient knowledge and expertise to permit competent assessment of programs of clinical pastoral education.
 They will include educators, practitioners and public members as required.
 They must have one or more of the following qualifications:

 - post-baccalaureate theological degree;

-- successful completion of two or more units of clinical pastoral education
+- successful completion of four or more units of ACPE CPE

 - professional practice of providing spiritual care for five years or longer;